-Age 63 Director since: 2007
+Age 64 Director since: 2007 INDEPENDENT

-INDEPENDENT LEAD DIRECTOR
+LEAD DIRECTOR Committees:

-- Compensation - Nominating/ Corporate Governance
+- Compensation and Human Capital - Nominating/ Corporate Governance

-- · Strategic Leadership and Financial Literacy - · Consumer Marketing Experience
+- Strategic Leadership and Financial Literacy - · Consumer Marketing Experience

-- · Executive Experience at a Publicly Traded Company - · Management Experience in International Operations
+- Executive Experience at a Publicly Traded Company - · Management Experience in International Operations

-Nutrisystem, Inc.
+· Nutrisystem, Inc.

-Mr. Mangan's qualifications include (i) senior executive experience at a publicly traded multinational company. (ii) consumer marketing experience, (iii) a high level of financial literacy, and (iv) general management experience in international operations.
+Mr. Mangan's qualifications include (i) senior executive experience at a publicly traded multinational company, (ii) consumer marketing experience, (iii) a high level of financial literacy, and (iv) general management experience in international operations.
 Mr. Mangan served as the President of the Worldwide Power Tools and Accessories (WPTA) group of The Black & Decker Corporation until its acquisition in 2010 by The Stanley Works.
 In that role he provided strategic leadership of the WPTA group, and had oversight over the consumer marketing activities of that group in the international consumer marketplace.
-Service as President of the WPTA group, and past service as the Chief Financial Officer of The Black & Decker Corporation, broadened Mr. Mangan's international experience and provided an in-depth understanding of the company's key international markets.
+Service as President of the WPTA group, and past service as the Chief Financial Officer of The Black & Decker Corporation, broadened Mr. Mangan's international experience and provided an indepth understanding of the company's key international markets.
 Service as the Chief Financial Officer of the Black & Decker Corporation, and prior service as the Executive Vice President & Chief Financial Officer of The Ryland Group, Inc., included responsibilities for overseeing the performance of those companies' public accountants in the preparation, auditing and evaluation of financial statements, business planning, corporate finance and investments, internal controls, and information systems.
-Although he no longer serves as a member of the Audit Committee, the McCormick Board of Directors has determined that Mr. Mangan meets the standards of an "audit committee financial expert" under the rules of the SEC.